MicrosoftDocs/Dynamics-365-Operations.da-dk/articles/dev-itpro/migration-upgrade/deprecated-features.md

 | **Installationsindstilling**              | Alt                                                                                    |
 | **Status**                         | Fjernet fra og med juli 2017.                                                               |

-## <a name="dynamics-365-for-operations-1611-with-platform-update-3"></a>Dynamics 365 for Operations 1611 med platformsopdatering 3
+## <a name="dynamics-365-for-operations-1611-with-platform-update-3"></a>Dynamics 365 for Operations 1611 med Platform update 3

 ### <a name="aeb-payment-formats-for-spain"></a>AEB-betalingsformater for Spanien